Fayetteville’s heating up for its 14th Annual Bridge Day Chili Cook-off

 “One of the reasons we do the chili cook-off is we want to see if some of our small businesses get to feel some of that love from Bridge Day,” said Stover.
 “It’s kind of mind-blowing that people have some of their best sales days for that little portion of the day.”

-Wishing you a fantastic Bridge Day 2024 and Chili Cook-Off.
-Visit Fayetteville provides Mardi Gra beads and the chance to vote for your fave spicy stew.
+Wishing you a fantastic Bridge Day West Virginia and Chili Cook-Off.
+Visit Fayetteville provides Mardi Gras beads and the chance to vote for your fave spicy stew.

 “Be involved in the people’s choice and get to choose the region’s best chili cook.
 So it’s a lot of fun,” Stover said.